daved01/insightvault/docs/source/contents/develop.rst

     source .venv/bin/activate  # On Linux/macOS
     .venv\Scripts\activate     # On Windows

-For more information on managing envirnoments with Pyenv and virtualenv, see my [post](https://deconvoluteai.com/blog/neuralception/pyenvvirtualenv).
+For more information on managing envirnoments with Pyenv and virtualenv, see my `post <https://deconvoluteai.com/blog/neuralception/pyenvvirtualenv>`_ .

 **3. Install the Package in Development Mode**